pld-linux-org/pld-new-rescue/README.md

 Start the TFTP server to listen on the right network interface.

+The `/boot/pld-nr-net.env` may be edited (preferably with the `grub-editenv` utility) to customize PLD NR boot.
+It may be especially useful to set the `pldnr_option` variable there, to add custom options (like `pldnr.keys=` to the kernel command line).

 ### DHCP server configuration

 The DHCP server must provide IP address, TFTP server address and boot image